willymcallister/willymcallister.github.io/_articles/conventional-vs-electron-current.md

 The first was how the electron got its negative sign $(-)$.
 This is Ben Franklin's contribution.
 Around the time of his kite/key/lightning experiment he published a theory of electricity that said electricity was made of a single invisible fluid.
 If you rubbed certain substances against each other (fur and glass rods), one of them gained extra fluid and the other lost or lacked fluid.
 The electron was discovered $150$ years later.
 Folks figured out the fluid-lacking material actually had an excess of electrons.
 That's how the electron got its minus sign.

 Buried within the electron's sign is another coincidence.
 Franklin introduced the names "plus" and "minus" for the two types of charge.
 That's completely arbitrary.
 Those names make it seem like some kind of arithmetic is going on.
-Using names from arithmetic makes sense when combining charges.
+Using names from arithmetic serves us well when combining charges.
 Opposite charges come together to give you something that's neutral (something that seems like "zero" charge).
-But we have lots of opposites that are not based on arithmetic signs.
+But there are lots of examples of opposites that are not based on arithmetic signs.
 On/off, up/down, North/South, red(go)/green(stop), left/right, light/dark.
 If you were taught, "The convention for the current arrow is to point in the direction the red charge moves", I think there would be far less anxiety surrounding current direction, even if green charge is what moves in metal wires.

-Scientists assign a single number to the movement of charge.
-That's what our instruments report.
+Scientists assign a single number to the movement of charge, since that's what our instruments report.
 The conventional habit was to track the movement of positive charge.
 Seems like an innocent choice; who doesn't like positive things?
 Electrons happen to be negative, and they are what's moving in most electronic circuits.
 Does it matter?
+Should we turn everything around?
 Naa.
 This only bugs new students for a week or two, and crabby old engineers who complain about everything.

 ## Franklin gave us a gift